swoo-digital/swoo.github.io/README.md

 6. Before pushing code to the repository, **make sure that you tested your work properly**
 7. After pushing the code, **create a pull request** (PR) with the develop branch as base

+### Definition of Done

+- The feature has been tested locally and works
+- All console.log were removed
+- All acceptance criteria are completed
+- The developer guideline was followed

 ### Config templates

 - [Project with typescript](https://github.com/swoo-digital/wiki/tree/main/config-templates/project-with-typescript)